conjurdemos/conjur-intro/pg-memleak/README.md

 ## Configure the jmeter Template

-We will make two changes to the conjur-oss jmeter template:
+We will make two changes to the conjur-oss-k8s jmeter template:

 1. The server URL and port
    1. The URL already hard-coded under the `master` config variable